gouline/db-chatbot/README.md

-# db-chatbot
+# sql-chatbot

-Chatbot for querying structured data from a database.
+Chatbot for querying structured data from an SQL database.